iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

 **Procedure**

-1. Create a StorageClass named `iomesh-mongodb-sc.yaml` with the following parameters.
+1. Create a YAML config `iomesh-mongodb-sc.yaml` with the following parameters.

     ```yaml
     kind: StorageClass